drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/output_sim.png){: loading=lazy }
 ### Broad Range of Applications

-Because of its simplicity of use and a computational speed that can routinely compare millions of compounds in minutes, database similarity searching is widely used in a great number of applications.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/broad-range-applications-391bd8e8'><i class='fa fa-play' aria-hidden='true'></i></button>Because of its simplicity of use and a computational speed that can routinely compare millions of compounds in minutes, database similarity searching is widely used in a great number of applications.
 Some of these applications are listed below and will be presented later in more detail.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/molecular-similarity/application.png){: loading=lazy }
 ### Substructure &#38; Similarity Searching Complementarities

-The emergence of similarity searching programs has not superseded substructure-searching techniques by making them obsolete; on the contrary the two techniques are complementary.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/substructure-similarity-searching-complementarities-dc46331d'><i class='fa fa-play' aria-hidden='true'></i></button>The emergence of similarity searching programs has not superseded substructure-searching techniques by making them obsolete; on the contrary the two techniques are complementary.
 For example substructural searching can be used to eliminate toxic compounds containing well defined toxicophores, whereas similarity searching is the best choice to find a more soluble scaffold.
 Another aspect of this complementarity is illustrated here, where the speed of the initial computer intensive substructure search algorithm was substantially improved by using a pre-filtering procedure, based on similarity searching.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[toxicophore]: A toxicophore is a structural fragment known to be related to some biological toxicity